dewball345/Breact/README.md

 (VERY IMPORTANT) Hosting
 ------
-Breact cannot work with github hosting for some reason(probably because it is for static sites)
+Breact can work with github hosting, but the process is kind of finicky and tedious.

-You can use firebase hosting instead.
+For one, you will have to change your script tags to the raw github link, or it will not work.

+In addition, you will have to create your own event handlers for client-side routing.

+An alternative to this is to use another hosting platform.
+A great free option is firebase hosting

 Solution